 More recently, a genome wide computational effort has been made to discover the noncoding regions with higher mutation burden in cancer genomes (24).
 Weinhold et al. called whole genome somatic variants for human tumor sequences from The Cancer Genome Atlas (TCGA) (28), and analyzed the variants that fall into noncoding annotations.
 A p-value was computed for each annotation reflecting the likelihood that the given annotation had more variants than expected from background mutation processes, which was modelled with a binomial distribution.
 It successfully identified some known noncoding drivers, such as the TERT promoter, and reported some novel candidates that were not discovered previously.
 The use of the binomial distribution is based on two assumptions: 1) the mutation rate is homogeneous; 2) variants mutate independently.
-However, human genomes often violate these assumptions.
+However, cancer genomes often violate these assumptions.
 First, studies on the coding variants already proved that the mutation rates in cancer genomes demonstrate substantial cancer type, sample, and regional heterogeneity (11).
 Second, some passenger mutations are generated by other driver events, such as structural alterations and mutations in DNA replication or repair genes (33).
-In the human genome, there are many regions with high linkage disequilibrium (LD), which leads to the correlated occurrences of mutations within these regions, including germline mutations and somatic mutations.
+In the human genome, there are many regions with high linkage disequilibrium (LD), one of several factors which leads to the correlated occurrences of mutations within these regions, including germline mutations and some somatic mutations.
 Hence, some degree of dependency is to be expected in human germline and somatic mutation landscape.
 Consistent with these statements, we observed that the somatic mutation counts in the noncoding elements exhibited substantially higher variance than expected, the so-called overdispersion, indicating that a binomial distribution might be potentially inadequate to handle such data, and the resultant p-values might be heavily inflated.
 Hence, if this p-value inflation is not taken care of, the significance calculated based on binomial distribution might report some artificial mutation hotspots by chance instead of real driver events.

 Here, we present a computational system, LARVA (Large-scale Analysis of Recurrent Variants in noncoding Annotations), that identifies highly mutated noncoding regulatory elements using whole genome sequencing (WGS) variant data from multiple genetic disease patients.
 LARVA treats the mutations counts within a given regulatory element as a beta-binomial distributed random variable.
 This design automatically accommodates the heterogeneous nature of mutation accumulation in cancer genomes and the potential dependency among neighboring loci by allowing the local mutation rate to be drawn from a beta distribution.
 Furthermore, we also divided the whole genome into several local bins and classified them using some known genomic confounders of the mutation rate, such as replication timing, for a more accurate local background mutation model.
 Such integrative analysis could potentially control the false positive rate in an effective manner.
-We demonstrate the usefulness of LARVA for finding both well-known and novel noncoding regulators with higher mutation burdens in a set of WGS cancer data that represents all the different types of whole genome sequenced cancers as of this writing (see Methods for details).
-We release the noncoding annotations and the discoveries in this paper as a potentially powerful resource to researchers.
-Although naturally designed for somatic variant analysis, the logic of LARVA can be immediately extended for germline variant analysis in complicated diseases.
+We demonstrate the usefulness of LARVA for finding both well-known and novel noncoding regulators with higher mutation burdens in a set of WGS cancer data that represents all the different types of whole genome sequenced cancers to our knowledge (see Methods for details).
+We release the noncoding annotations and the results in this paper as a potentially useful resource to researchers.
+Although designed for somatic variant analysis, the logic of LARVA can be immediately extended for germline variant analysis in complex diseases.
 The following sections describe LARVA’s concepts, their applications to the study of genetic disease, and our cancer findings.

 MATERIAL AND METHODS